 Welcome to the Flexible Electronics and Additive Printing (FEAP) Laboratory!

-The FEAP lab specializes research areas including novel additive manufacturing processes, rapid prototyping methods and tools, and manufacturing systems based on inkjet printing and laser ablation for flexible electronics and optoelectronics.
+The FEAP lab specializes in research areas including micro/nano scale fabrication, novel additive manufacturing processes, rapid prototyping methods and tools, and manufacturing systems based on inkjet printing and laser ablation for flexible electronics and optoelectronics.
 The research includes but not limited to scaffolds fabrication for biomedical applications, laser ablation, real-time monitoring and automation, CAD/CAM systems, 3D printing, topography optimization, multi-material and multi-scale fabrication based on additive printing.

 If you have any questions or collaboration requests regarding to 3D printing or additive manufacturing, feel free to contact Dr. Qin at email@example.com.